cassiussa/openshift-user-accounts/README.md

 Yes they can.
 Which is why you should secure your `route`'s url.
 It's also assumed that you trust the other people on your network, such as developers and PMs, to create their own accounts appropriately.

+# Bugs and other issues

+It should be noted that I haven't spent much, or any time really, on ensuring that the user input is cleaned up in case of hack attempts.
+So I offer no guarantees to the quality or functionality of this code.
+USE AT YOUR OWN RISK.

+If you find any bugs, please feel free to fork and put in a PR, or submit an Issue for it.